Miss A. Everington - 5E

-Teaching Assistants: Miss E. Stoneman & Mrs L. Fletcher
+Teaching Assistants: Miss E. Stoneman / Mrs B.Khan & Mrs L. Fletcher

-This half term Year 5 will be studying the topic 'Pharaohs'!
+This half term Year 5 will be studying the topic 'A Child's War'!

-As historians, we will study different sources of evidence to find out about life during Ancient Egypt and answer historical questions and make comparisons between different times in the past.
-We will sequence key events of time using historical terminology.
+As historians, we will study different sources of evidence to find out about life during World War II and sequence key events.
+We will use relevant terminology and labels to make comparisons between different times in the past.

-As scientists, we will explore the effects of air resistance, water resistance and friction and recognise the effects levers, pulleys and gears have in relation to forces.
+As scientists, we will recognise the effects levers, pulleys and gears have in relation to forces.

 As artists and designers we will manipulate materials to create objects through designing and evaluating and create working lever and pulley systems.

 As musicians, we will use and understand staff and other musical notations as well as listen and respond to high quality live and recorded music from different traditions and great composers and musicians.